Village House with Pool and Walled Gardens in Peaceful Rural Surroundings

-The ground floor bedroom has a child's suspended bunk bed and a single bed, plus a child's cot.
+The ground floor bedroom is a twin room.
 Since this room is at street and garden level it is also suitable for someone with mobility problems.
 On this level there is a walk-in shower in the 'bathroom'.

 Cars: If you are flying and hiring a car, small cars are best in Spanish villages where the roads can be very narrow.
 If you're worrying about fitting your luggage into small cars do bear in mind that in the Summer clothes dry very quickly on the outside washing-line which means you can get away with packing a minimum of clothing.
 There is a washing-machine in the house.
 There are also books (including cookery books) and children's toys and games in the house.